shannale/sinkOrSwim/README.md

 - Start the game
 - Control the fishing rod with cursor and click to activate
 - Collect different fish and increase their score
-- Have 3 strikes to miss any fish before the game is over
+- Gain 3 strikes to miss any fish before the game is over

 ![img](pictures/outline.png)